 - In the VBA code, we used the Range.Select method to select the dynamic range.

 Now, we know how to define a dynamic range in Excel based on a cell value using VBA code.
-Hopefully, it would help you to use these methods more confidently.
+Hopefully, it will help you to use these methods more confidently.
 Any questions or suggestions don’t forget to put them in the comment box below.